techmatlock/c0524-code-solutions/react-stopwatch/react-stopwatch-notes.md

 ## Notes

-1) Create CSS circle
+1. Create CSS circle
-2) In the middle of the circle should be a variable with a value from the elapsed time.
+2. In the middle of the circle should be a the state variable count which gets updated from the setInterval function.
-3) Create two state variables:
+3. Create three states:

-  - One for elapsed time and one for the active interval ID
+- One for count, interval, and visibility of icons.

+4. For the JSX elements:

+- Add a onClick handler prop to stopwatch, play icon, and pause icon.
+Pass the count event handler functions to the event handler.

-3) When the user clicks the play icon:
+5. When the user clicks the play icon:

-  - Start setInterval and setCount((prev) => prev + 1)
+- Create an event handler function called handlePlay
+- Use state to create a state variable intervalId and setIntervalId.
+The setInterval function should start a setCount function which takes the current state count and adds one second.
-  - Change play icon to a pause icon
+- Change the play icon to a pause icon in the JSX element with a ternary condition.

-  - Stop the setInterval function
-4) When the user clicks the pause icon:
+6. When the user clicks the pause icon:

+- Create an event handler function called handlePause.
-  - Stop the setInterval function
+- Stop the setInterval function with clearInterval (and the intervalId).
-  - Change the pause icon to a play icon
+- Change the pause icon to a play icon in the JSX element with a ternary condition.

-5) When the user clicks the stopwatch face and stopwatch is paused:
+7. When the user clicks the stopwatch face and stopwatch is paused:

+- Create an event handler function called handleFace.
-  - Change elapsed time to 0
+- Change state variable count to 0